SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ![NO_SEC device csv](/images/device-protocols/lwm2m/lwm2m-nosec-csv-example.png)

-The CSV must at least contain the following fields to be able to establish a connection:
+The CSV file must at least contain the following fields to be able to establish a connection:
 <table>
 <col style="width:20%">
 <col style="width:80%">